boodskap/platform/README.md

 # Custom Solution Development Settings
 #----------------------------------------

+#
+# You can use the container instance to develop your custom solution locally
+# Your UI can be viewed in http://boodskap.xyz URL
+# Root folder of your source code (generally git root folder)
+#
+SOLUTION_PATH=

 # Generally node.js based application is preferred
 # The default main entry file is ** app.js **
 # Your could use other start methods too